1984 anti-Sikh riots: Role of the Rashtriya Swayamsevak Sangh and the Bharatiya Janata Party

-According to a report by the People's Union for Democratic Rights, the Rashtriya Swayamsevak Sangh (RSS) and the Bharatiya Janata Party (BJP) were silent in their opposition to the riots, and in many occasions, directly implicated in the violence.
+According to former National Minorities Commission chairman Tarlochan Singh and author Khushwant Singh, activists from the RSS and BJP, including leader Atal Bihari Vajpayee, intervened during the riots to protect Sikhs from violence.
+According to Gautam Navlakha of the People's Union for Democratic Rights, whilst the riots were taking place in November 1984, both the BJP and the RSS kept silent about the violence but began blaming the Congress for the riots after the "dust settled".
+According to Navlakha, though the 1984 riots were primarily fomented by the Congress, in some places RSS people were also involved.

 In Delhi, 14 FIRs named 49 individuals linked to the RSS or BJP for crimes such as rioting, arson, and murder.
 Captain Amarinder Singh, former Chief Minister of Punjab, made this claim in 2014.
 However, the Nanavati Commission report did not find evidence that the RSS as an organisation orchestrated or directed the violence.

 On 8 November 1984, RSS ideologue Nanaji Deshmukh circulated an essay titled “Moment of Soul Searching” justifying the violence as a response to perceived Sikh provocation.
 Critics say the essay showed ideological sympathy for the riots.
 The Organiser, a magazine which serves as a mouthpiece of the RSS, described the violence as “infighting in the Hindu Samaj,” without directly acknowledging the suffering of Sikhs.

 Some scholars, including Shamsul Islam, argue that the formation of the RSS-affiliated group Rashtriya Sikh Sangat in 1986 was intended to integrate Sikh identity into a broader Hindu nationalist narrative.